kamicane/wrapup/README.md

 ```

  - `globalize` define the global scope where named modules are attached to.
-   Defaults to `window`.
- - `globalizeVars` instead of placing the modules on a `--globalize` object, it
-   uses `var` statements in the global scope.
+   By default it uses global var statements.
  - `compress` if set to true, will compress the resulting javascript file using
    uglify-js.
 Defaults to false.
  - `output` only available in the cli, used to specify an output file. defaults